 AMSA convention.
-It occurs once every year at a different location around Australia- this year, the host city was the Gold Coast.
+This yearly event is located at a different location around Australia- this year, the host city was the Gold Coast.
 Some say, it’s more difficult to get a ticket to the annual AMSA convention than it is to actually gain entry into Medical school.
 Debatable.
-Basically this event consists of 1000+ students congregating in the one city for a period of week, where every night they have a themed party.
-This year, the themes were intergalactic, dark and twisted fantasy, rewind, Americano, KaPow and snowball.
+Basically this event consists of 1000+ medical students congregating in the one city for a period of week, where every night of the week they have a themed party.
+This year, the themes were intergalactic, dark and twisted fantasy, rewind, americano, kaPow and snowball.
 For me, it is honestly just one big party; I enjoy partying very much and I have no plans anytime soon to slow down.
 This has been my fourth convention.
-Each day, your body is taking a battering with no sleep, large consumptions of alcohol and well by the end of the week there’s a strong possibility you will come down with a case of what’s called “conventionitis”.
-Overall, you meet lots of wonderful (and not so wonderful people) and have a lot of fun.
+Each day, your body is taking a battering with no sleep, large consumptions of alcohol and by the end of the week there’s a strong possibility you will come down with a case of what’s called “conventionitis”.
+Overall, you meet many wonderful (and not so wonderful people) and have a lot of fun.
 The event is fairly pricey, costing approximately $1000 or so dollars, a fairly expensive week.
 However, in saying that, we are only ever able to attend this event during medical school, we will never get the opportunity to do this again.
 So really, in the scheme of things it’s a small price to pay for an incredible week of creating memories, friends, knowledge and opportunities.

 Smiling.
 It’s one of the most incredible, infectious and best things in life.
 No matter where you are in the world; and irrespective of culture, race, or religion, this simple facial expression is a uniform sign for pleasure, happiness, satisfaction or amusement.
 How GOOD is that aching feeling you get in your cheeks when you’ve smiled too much- it’s the best ache in this world.
 Everyone should smile a little more.
 I once stepped out of a car in Brisbane with a smile on my face simply because I had reached my destination, a man approached me, smiled at me and said, “I can tell you smile a lot, you have a beautiful smile”, it made me smile more.
 Smiling is contagious!
 Perhaps there is a stranger somewhere out there who is having a terrible day and seeing you smile is all it takes for them to smile.
 At the end of the day, if I have made one person smile, then that’s all I need.
 Go out there and make someone smile.
 No matter who it is- a child, your mother, a puppy, a friend, or a stranger.
 Smiling is a beautiful thing.
 SMILE!